bwarner/taskman/README.md

 ### Redis

-Redis is used to store the state of the tasks, it is used to store the task queue, the task results, and the task logs.
+Redis is used to store the state of the tasks, it is used to store the task list, the task results, and etc.

 ### Taskman API